 SB 053 would prohibit all government employers (including counties) from making current or prospective employees sign a non-disclosure agreement (NDA).
 The bill exempts NDAs that would prevent disclosure of privacy interests of the employee or matters that are required to be kept confidential by federal or state law or matters bearing on the specialized details of security arrangements or investigations.
-The bill was amended in the Senate State Affairs Committee to also exempt NDAs that prevent disclosure of trade secrets or confidential information made available to an employee by a vendor or contractor.

-The bill was amended on second reading in the Senate this past week.
-The amendments protect anonymity of an employee and maintain confidentiality for property sales negotiations, confidential labor relations information and vendor lists and preferences.
+The bill was further amended in the Senate to exempt NDAs that prevent disclosure of trade secrets or confidential information made available to an employee by a vendor or contractor, protect the anonymity of an employee and maintain confidentiality for property sales negotiations, confidential labor relations information and vendor lists and preferences.
+The bill is currently awaiting a hearing on second reading in the House.

-Position: Amend Sponsors: Sen. Kirkmeyer & Sen. Rodriguez and Rep. Evans & Rep. Woodrow
+Position: Amend Sponsors: Sen. Kirkmeyer & Sen. Rodriguez; and Rep. Evans & Rep. Woodrow